 Applying to SWU is easy.
 Incoming students simply need to:

-- Request that their SAT or ACT test score be sent to us.
-(If your child has already taken the test, simply request additional scores on the ACT website or the SAT website.)
+- Request that their SAT, ACT, or CLT test score be sent to us.
+(If your child has already taken the test, simply request additional scores on the ACT website or the SAT website.).
+SWU is test-optional for admission but test scores can impact financial aid amounts.

 After acceptance, incoming students must:

 To be sure that Southern Wesleyan is the right school for your child, you need to spend some time on campus.
 Talking to the students and staff will give you a sense of the institution and help you make a more informed decision.
+Students who schedule and make an official campus visit through the Office of Admissions will receive a $1,000 Campus Visit Grant the first year at SWU*.
+Official campus visits include Discover SWU and Preview Days.
 Click here when you’re ready to see Southern Wesleyan for yourself.

 We believe that developing the whole student requires integrating faith, learning, and living.
 Our student life programs foster this wholeness in accordance with our core values of spiritual development, relationship development, servant leadership development, career development, and personal development.